nunogrl/nunogrl/content/gpg-series-02-keys-users-and-devices.rst

 one key to rule them all
 ========================

 I found that one key, one user is the decent way to handle this.

 -------------------------------

-77

 Well, this is a bit embarrassing.
-I've spent hours over the course of a week trying to figure this problem out, and the answer appears to lie with subkeys--a topic the GnuPG manual and FAQ glosses over.
+I've spent hours over the course of a week trying to figure this problem out, and the answer appears to lie with subkeys - a topic the GnuPG manual and FAQ glosses over.

-While researching what subkeys are and why they might be used instead of --gen-key, I stumbled across this gem: http://wiki.debian.org/subkeys.
+While researching what subkeys are and why they might be used instead of ``--gen-key``, I stumbled across this gem: http://wiki.debian.org/subkeys.

 Debian's wiki explains how to implement option #2 (see OP) using a master key with subkeys, and further explains how to remove the master key from any